As Pandemic Spreads, Regard for China Recedes in West -- 2nd Update

 Chinese diplomats pressed the EU in April to not publish accusations in a report that China distributed false information during the coronavirus crisis, European officials said.
 The EU has denied accusations it watered down the public version of the report although several changes were made from an internally circulated confidential version.

-In Washington, U.S. interest in its "Phase One" trade deal with China has remained strong.
-Top trade negotiators for the U.S. and China talked on the phone Friday, pledging to create favorable conditions for the phase one trade deal, China's state-run Xinhua News Agency reported, while President Trump again cast doubts on the deal's future.
+In Washington, U.S. interest in its "phase one" trade deal with China has remained strong.
+Top trade negotiators for the U.S. and China talked on the phone Friday, pledging to create favorable conditions for the deal, China's state-run Xinhua News Agency reported, while President Trump again cast doubts on the deal's future.

-Mr. Trump, expressing doubt about the deal Friday morning, confirmed the call took place and said it "moves along" the deal -- but he added: "I feel differently than I did."
+Mr. Trump confirmed the call took place and said Friday morning it "moves along" the deal -- but he added: "I feel differently than I did."

 Chinese Vice Premier Liu He was invited to speak with U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin Friday morning Beijing time, Xinhua said.